electricimp/imp-central-impt/DevelopmentGuide.md

 [234776801163a9ee] 2018-01-22T18:11:54.329Z [agent.log] { "measureTime": "1516644713", "data": 3 }
 ```

-1. Review how your application is working.
+10. Review how your application is working.

-1. Stop the logging by pressing *\<Ctrl-C>*.
+11. Stop the logging by pressing *\<Ctrl-C>*.

-1. If needed, update your code, create and run a new build by the same command as above.
+12. If needed, update your code, create and run a new build by the same command as above.

-1. When you satisfied by your code, mark the latest build by a tag, for example, "MyRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
+13. When you satisfied by your code, mark the latest build by a tag, for example, "MyRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
-  `impt build update --descr "My Release Candidate 1" --tag MyRC1 --flagged`

 ```
-> impt build update -s "My Release Candidate 1" -t MyRC1 -f Deployment "e0059ee6-2483-4ab1-50eb-e693e62155b7" is updated successfully.
+> impt build update --descr "My Release Candidate 1" --tag MyRC1 --flagged Deployment "e0059ee6-2483-4ab1-50eb-e693e62155b7" is updated successfully.
 IMPT COMMAND SUCCEEDS
 ```